The Department of Chemistry has no open positions at this time.

 Applying for a Tenure Track Position

 Applicants must complete the one-page online application (see www.unfjobs.org if the link fails to operate correctly here, please paste the link into your browser) and must submit all required documents.
 Applicants who do not apply online or do not submit all the required documentation will not be considered for the position.
 When you apply online, you will receive a confirmation number which indicates your application was processed; however, the confirmation number does not mean that your application is complete.
 Your application is not complete until you have uploaded the required documents and the hiring officer receives all of the required documentation noted below.
-The successful candidate for the position will be required to supply official transcripts and proof of citizenship or legal resident status.
+The successful candidate for the position will be required to supply official transcripts and proof of citizenship, legal resident status, or employment eligibility.

-In addition to submission of all online material (letter of interest, CV, unofficial transcripts from all undergraduate and graduate coursework, and a combined statement of teaching philosophy and summary of current research projects and proposals for independent research at UNF), you must listed your start up requirements on the application and arrange to have the following sent:
+In addition to submission of all online material (letter of interest, CV, unofficial transcripts from all undergraduate and graduate coursework, and a combined statement of teaching philosophy and summary of current research projects and proposals for independent research at UNF), you must list your start up requirements in the online application and arrange to have the following sent:

 As detailed on our programs of study page, the chemistry department offers an ACS-accredited B.S. degree in Chemistry and typically graduates 20-25 majors per year.
 The undergraduate areas of concentration in pre-medical professions and materials chemistry were put into place two years ago and have generated high interest for our majors.
 A third area of concentration in Biochemistry has recently been added and is expected to lead to a significant increase in the number of our majors.